ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 # Build Files

 - Common build logic comes from the [BaseProject Gradle convention plugin](https://github.com/florianreuth/BaseProject).
-- The root project includes all submodules (including optional ones like `viafabricplus-visuals`).
+- The root project includes all submodules (including ones like `viafabricplus-api`).
 - Be careful not to introduce unintended dependencies on optional submodules.

 ---